 3. Keep your documentation safe

 Don't let your home inventory become part of a property loss.
 Whichever inventory method you choose, it's important to keep a copy in a bank safe deposit box or other secure location away from your home.
-This is another advantage of using an online tool like State Farm HomeIndex®, it secures your information on the Internet, so you can access it from anywhere, whenever you need it.

 The information in this article was obtained from various sources not associated with State Farm.
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 These suggestions are not a complete list of every loss control measure.
 The information is not intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 Nor is it intended to effect coverage under our policy.
 State Farm makes no guarantees of results from use of this information.